 As Drivetrain Engineer this year, I designed and engineered the Knuckle.
 This component attaches the rest of the drivetrain assembly (motor, gearbox and wheels) to the chassis, through the suspension arms.
 It also houses the gears for a 2 stage, single speed planetary gear reduction.

 Last year's gearbox looked super cool! but also had it's fair share of problems, which often required sketchy repairs.
-This year, the whole team focused on optimizing the second iteration, and resolving all reliability issues
+This year, the entire team is focused on optimizing the second iteration, and resolving all reliability issues.

 I am passionate about automobiles and the engineering behind them - it's been a childhood dream of mine to work on cars.
 I finally got the opportunity now that I'm an adult.
 I spent most weekends the summer after I bought my BMW 318ti working on it - fixing electrical issues, refreshing suspension components, and repairing whatever else kept breaking.
 It was made in 1998 after all.